elastic/elasticsearch-dsl-py/docs/persistence.rst

 Mappings
 --------

+If you wish to create mappings manually you can use the ``Mapping`` class, for more advanced use cases, however, we recommend you use the :ref:`doc_type` abstraction in combination with :ref:`index` (or ``IndexTemplate``) to define index-level settings and properties.
 The mapping definition follows a similar pattern to the query dsl:

 .. code:: python